lafin/node-cloudfoundry-log-reader/Readme.md

-### Simple library for read log cloud foundry apps
+### Simple library for read log cloud foundry apps (only for version CF 182 and older)
 ___

 ### Installation